Game-changing solutions in waste and (waste)water

 This development is financially supported by:

 Industrial wastewaters with a high fat content are often treated by dissolved air flotation (DAF) to remove fat and solids before secondary (biological) treatment is applied.
 While fat is the predominant dry matter of the sludge, this valuable resource is currently not recovered.
-The flotation fat recovery system is a ROI based system dependant on the water, solids and fat concentration in the flotation sludge with several benefits such as:
+The AECO-FAT is a ROI based system dependant on the water, solids and fat concentration in the flotation sludge with several benefits such as:

 - No flotation sludge disposal cost.